crispycret/flask-starter/README.md

 ## Decorators

 This project comes with a set of decorators to add and simplfy common functionality sucj as user authentication and user lookups.\
-These decorators return keyword arguments such as `token, current_user, target_user` or returns back to the api caller a message stating the error with a proper response code.\
+These decorators return keyword arguments such as `token, current_user, target_user` or returns back to the api caller a message stating the error with a proper response code./

-Authentication is handled using decorators while providing easy access to the data required to handle authentication.\
+Authentication is handled using decorators while providing easy access to the data required to handle authentication./

-This extends to decorators used to verify that data exists such as `@auth.views.target_user_required` which does a database lookup of a username and returns the target user in the `target_user` field. \
+This extends to decorators used to verify that data exists such as `@auth.views.target_user_required` which does a database lookup of a username and returns the target user in the `target_user` field. /

 The same works for the decorator `@user_not_blocked_required` which requires that the `current_user` and `target_user` do not share a `UserBlock` relationship.
-This is helpful for when one user wants to message another user to quickly check if the message can even happen.\
+This is helpful for when one user wants to message another user to quickly check if the message can even happen. /

-For some decorators to work such as `@user_not_blocked_required` there needs to be a proper stacking of decorators that will return the required parameters.\
+For some decorators to work such as `@user_not_blocked_required` there needs to be a proper stacking of decorators that will return the required parameters. /

 ##### Example
 ```